This section provides information and guidelines to develop and implement a totally smokefree policy for your club.

 For more information, view our comprehensive Going Smokefree: A Guide for Sporting Clubs

-Why your club should go smokefree
+Why sporting clubs should go smokefree

 Tobacco and sport don’t mix.
 Going smoke free is one of the healthiest messages a sporting club can share with its community.
 Outdoor smokefree areas make smoking less visible and less socially acceptable and provide a healthy family friendly environment.